ibm-cloud-docs/secrets-manager/getting-started.md

 {: #gs-secret-type}
 {: step}

-A secret is a piece of sensitive information, such as an API key, a username and password, or any type of credential that you use to access a protected or confidential system.

-You can get started with {{site.data.keyword.secrets-manager_short}} by choosing the type of secret that is required by the resource that you want to access.
+You can get started with {{site.data.keyword.secrets-manager_short}} by choosing the type of [secret](#x2789492){: term} that is required by the resource that you want to access.
 For this tutorial, complete the following steps to select a secret that contains a username and password.

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Menu** ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.